About

 Q. Is this blog still active?

-A. Yes!
-For many years, posts shared on both STEM Friday blogs came from the home blogs of different STEM Friday bloggers.
+A. No. For many years, posts shared on both STEM Friday blogs came from the home blogs of different STEM Friday bloggers.
 As new social media was created, however, people migrated to those new platforms and stopped blogging.

-I am a bookstore affiliate for Amazon and Bookshop.
+Anastasia Suen is a bookstore affiliate for Amazon and Bookshop.

 Bookshop is an online bookstore with a mission to financially support local, independent bookstores.
 By design, we give away over 75% of our profit margin to stores, publications, authors and others who make up the thriving, inspirational culture around books!